mk12/sicp/notes/text.md

 ## 3.1: Assignment and Local State

-- The world is populated by independent objects possessing changing state.
+- The world is populated by independent objects possessing individual, changing state.
-- An object "has state": its behavior is influenced by history.
+- When we say an object "has state", we mean its behavior is influenced by its history.
-- A bank account is an example of a stateful object.
-- An object's state can be characterized by _state variables_.
+- Instead of remembering an object's history, we can summarize it with _state variables_.
+- For example, the state variable for a bank account would record its current balance.

+>  Indeed, the view that a system is composed of separate objects is most useful when the state variables of the system can be grouped into closely coupled subsystems that are only loosely coupled to other subsystems. [@3.1]

-- We need an _assignment operator_ to change the value associated with a name representing a local variable of an object.
+- To model state variables in our programming language, we need an _assignment operator_ that changes the value associated with a name.

 ### 3.1.1: Local State Variables

-- Let's model the situation of withdrawing from a bank account.
+- Let's model the situation of withdrawing money from a bank account.
-- The `withdraw` procedure should accept an amount of money as an argument and return the balance after the withdrawal.
+- `(withdraw «amount»)` should withdraw the given amount and return the new balance.
 - If you try to withdraw too much, it should return the string "Insufficient funds".
 - Suppose we begin with \$100:

 ```
 (withdraw 25)
-=> 75
+→ 75

 (withdraw 25)
-=> 50
+→ 50

 (withdraw 60)
-=> "Insufficient funds"
+→ "Insufficient funds"

 (withdraw 15)
-=> 35
+→ 35
 ```

-- Evaluating the same combination twice, `(withdraw 25)`, returned different values.
+- Notice that `(withdraw 25)` was called twice, but returned different values.
-- We have lost referential transparency.
-This is a new kind of behavior of a procedure.
-Until now, the returned value depended only on the arguments, like a mathematical function.
+- This is a new kind of behavior.
+Up until now, the returned value of a procedure depended only on the arguments, like a mathematical function.
-- To implement `withdraw`, we define a variable called `balance`:
+- Here's how we implement `withdraw`:

 ```
 (define balance 100)

 (define (withdraw amount)
   (if (>= balance amount)
       (begin (set! balance (- balance amount))